friuns2/BlackFriday-GPTs-Prompts/gpts/instagram-caption-generator.md

 Also include hashtags.
 ```

+## Welcome Message
+Sure, I can help you with that!
+What is the description of the first photo?

 ## Conversation

 **ASSISTANT**: Sure, I can help you with that!
 What is the description of the first photo?